English Channel Swimming - and other open water swims

 - News articles posted on this site...

-- The 26km Zurich Lake swim run by the Sri Chinmoy Marathon team has become a famous training swim for the Channel and a very popular event in its own right, view details of the 26km swim or of the 12 hour swim held each February...
+- The 26km Zurich Lake swim run by the Sri Chinmoy Marathon team has become a famous training swim for the Channel and a very popular event in its own right, view details of the 26km swim which is held on the first or second Sunday of August each year ...

 - Inspirational answers and aphorisms by Sri Chinmoy on the inner significance of swimming.